staggeredsix/workbench-example-multimodal-virtual-assistant-ollama/README.md

    $ nvwb create share-url
    ```

 6. Copy the URL and send it to the desired person.
-The link is good **per-person**, so make sure you do not accidentally open it yourself.
+The link is good **per-person, per-browser**, so make sure you do not accidentally open it yourself.

 </details>
 </blockquote>